Support for Visitors

 Who is allowed to visit an inpatient in the hospital?

-Patients are allowed one visitor at a time.
-Visitors must be over the age of 12 and who a member of the patient’s household or their 10-person social circle (read about social circles here).
+Essential care partners are able to visit.
 Visitors must go through screening when they enter the hospital, wear a mask and stay at the bedside during their visit.
 Children under the age of 12 can visit only in exceptional circumstances.
 This is to keep patients, health care providers and the children themselves safe.

 How do I stay connected to a patient while they are in the hospital?